 Target: At least one more joint research program with a prominent international university at 15 TAU schools within 5 years.

-$500,000 over 5 years Chair for Visiting Scholars: A vital means of bringing prominent researchers to TAU to teach students and build new academic relationships.
+Chair for Visiting Scholars: A vital means of bringing prominent researchers to TAU to teach students and build new academic relationships.
 TAU’s target is 45 more visiting faculty annually by 2024.